Key Skills To Look For When Hiring A CEO

 An eye for talent

-While most CEOs don’t have a heavy hand in hiring, the best ones are able to spot untapped potential when they come across it.
-In addition to being a company’s chief executive, they’re also its recruiter in chief, helping attract the best and brightest talent and using their high profile to make a positive case for working for the company.
+While most CEOs don’t have a heavy hand in hiring, the best ones can spot untapped potential when they come across it.
+In addition to being a company’s chief executive, they’re also its recruiter-in-chief, helping attract the best and brightest talent and using their high profile to make a positive case for working for the company.

 A good CEO can discern where fresh talent is needed–be it in product development, marketing, or on the board of directors–and use their influence to ensure the necessary hires are made.